 A bone mineral density (BMD) test called a DEXA scan is done when an individual has risk factors for osteoporosis.
 The score given by the scan will determine if the patient has osteoporosis or low bone density.
 Osteopenia and osteoporosis can also be found on Xray and MRI imaging.

 Women who have gone through menopause are more likely to develop this disease as estrogen protects the bones.
 Osteoporosis can be a side effect of some medications.
 However, there are numerous risk factors for osteoporosis, such as:

 - Alcohol abuse

-- Eating disorders
+- Eating disorders and weight-loss surgeries

 - Low levels of vitamin D/calcium

 - Small bone structure, low body weight, and thin frame